sebastienlapierre/oio-docs/doc/install-guide/source/installation.rst

    .. warning::

-      Must be perform on all servers
+      Must be performed on all servers

 #.
 Start all services: